 Basic Profile Information

-Keeping your basic information updated can help you increase your Google rankings (accurate listings are ranked higher by Google) and attract new patients (outdated listings can deter consumers).
+Keeping your basic information updated can help you increase your Google local search rankings (accurate directories are ranked higher by Google) and attract new patients (outdated directories can deter consumers).
 Failing to update your profile, however, may result in poor reviews and a declining reputation.

 At a minimum, keep the following information current: